 The brother of one of the four victims said his family is in “shock and mourning.”

 Simon Araghi confirmed that Roozbeh Araghi, known as Roozi, died in the accident with his partner Luke Dorsett and Dorsett’s sister, Kate Goodchild.

 “On behalf of my brother Dory and my family, I confirm the loss of our most loved ‘baby’ brother Roozi and his partner Luke and our lovely Kate,” Araghi wrote.
 “We appreciate all your support and would prefer to keep some privacy.
 We are all in shock and mourning.”

 The fourth victim was Cindy Low, a New Zealand citizen and long-term resident of Australia, whose 10-year-old son survived the fatal accident, according to a statement from a company hired to represent the family.

 “The family are traumatized, and kindly request their privacy be respected as they try to come to terms with this tragic loss,” the statement said.

 All the victims were in their 30s and 40s.

-Dreamworld released a statement which stated that, under advice from the Queensland Police Services, the park will not proceed with a memorial planned for Friday.
+Dreamworld earlier released a statement that, under advice from the Queensland Police Services, the park will not proceed with a memorial planned for Friday.